 What is the Anomaly Detector API?

-The Anomaly Detector API enables you to monitor and detect abnormalities in your time series data with machine learning.
-The Anomaly Detector API adapts by automatically identifying and applying the best-fitting models to your data, regardless of industry, scenario, or data volume.
+The Anomaly Detector API enables you to monitor and detect abnormalities in your time series data without having to know machine learning.
+The Anomaly Detector API's algorithms adapt by automatically identifying and applying the best-fitting models to your data, regardless of industry, scenario, or data volume.
 Using your time series data, the API determines boundaries for anomaly detection, expected values, and which data points are anomalies.

 Using the Anomaly Detector doesn't require any prior experience in machine learning, and the RESTful API enables you to easily integrate the service into your applications and processes.

 This documentation contains the following types of articles:

 - The quickstarts are step-by-step instructions that let you make calls to the service and get results in a short period of time.

 - The how-to guides contain instructions for using the service in more specific or customized ways.

 - The conceptual articles provide in-depth explanations of the service's functionality and features.

 - The tutorials are longer guides that show you how to use this service as a component in broader business solutions.